 Peter R. Breggin, M.D.
 Author of Psychiatric Drug Withdrawal and Medication Madness: The Role of Psychiatric Drugs in Cases of Violence, Suicide and Crime

-“Three decades ago, Steve was the most significant innovator of exit-counseling.
+“Three decades ago, Steven was the most significant innovator of exit-counseling.
 His first book was the best general introduction to the subject, but rather than resting on his laurels, he continued to expand his thinking, to our great benefit.
 This book represents an even better approach to indoctrination and exploitative persuasion.
-Steve is one of a handful of true experts on the terrible problems posed by destructive groups.
+Steven is one of a handful of true experts on the terrible problems posed by destructive groups.
 It has been my good fortune to know him these many years and I can attest that his integrity and courage are unswerving, despite the extreme pressures of such work.
 Anyone who has been involved should put aside the prejudices instilled by their group and read this book.
-For that matter, as every life is now touched by fanaticism, everyone should read and discuss the compelling ideas that Steve puts forward here.”
+For that matter, as every life is now touched by fanaticism, everyone should read and discuss the compelling ideas that Steven puts forward here.”

 Jon Atack, Author A Piece of Blue Sky; Voodoo Child (Slight Return); and Waking Reason (work in progress)